Do you have missing teeth?

-As orthodontists, we see a variety of teeth issues every day, one of the most common being congenitally absent teeth.
-Most people will grow 32 permanent teeth during their lifetime.
-However, when teeth fail to fully develop this is known as congenitally absent or missing teeth.
+As orthodontists, we see a wide variety of teeth issues every day, one of the most common being congenitally absent, or missing teeth.
+The average person will grow 32 permanent teeth during their lifetime, however some people fail to grow or fully develop some adult teeth.
+This is known as congenitally absent or missing teeth.

 - Wisdom teeth,